adomokos/light-service/README.md

 end
 ```

 The `LightService::Context` is initialized with the first action, that context is passed around among organizers and actions.
 This code is still simpler than many out there, but it feels very imperative: it has conditionals, iterators in it.
-Let's see how we could make it a bit more simpler with a declrative style:
+Let's see how we could make it a bit more simpler with a declarative style:

 ```ruby
 class ExtractsTransformsLoadsData